 - Is greatly increased during rain (if the pad has no roof).

 For example: 10mm falling on a 1000m2 pad will generate 10m3 of stormwater.
-This is the same as the total daily effluent volume from a dairy milking 200 cows.
+This is the same as the total daily wastewater volume from a dairy milking 200 cows.

-Stormwater from the pad can only be diverted:
+Stormwater from the pad can only be diverted when:

-Some Northland farmers have fitted roofs to existing pads to improve cow comfort and reduce effluent volumes – by decreasing stormwater on the pad and dry-scraping the effluent.
+Some Northland farmers have fitted roofs to existing pads to improve cow comfort and reduce wastewater volumes – by decreasing stormwater on the pad and dry-scraping the effluent.

-Covering pads and dry-scraping the effluent, greatly decreases both effluent and water volumes.
+Covering pads and dry-scraping the effluent, greatly decreases wastewater volumes.